Thadingyut Festival: Origins

 In order to show the gratitude for motherhood, Buddha preached Abhidhamma to that deva who was his mother for three Lenten months.
-When he was descending back to the mortal world, Sakra-devanam-indra, the ruler of the Trayastrimsa Heaven, ordered all the saints and evils to make three precious stairways.
+When he was descending back to the mortal world, Sakra-devanam-indra, the ruler of the Trayastrimsa Heaven, ordered all the saints and devils to make three precious stairways.
 Those stairways were made of gold, silver and ruby.
 The Buddha took the middle one with the ruby.
 The Nats (Deva) came along by the right golden stairways and the Brahmas from the left silver stairways.

 Celebrations

 Buddhists celebrate Thadingyut to welcome the Buddha and his disciples by enlightening and festooning the streets, houses and public buildings with colored electric bulbs or candles, which represent those three stairways.
 During Thadingyut Festival, there are zat pwes (Myanmar musical plays), free movie shows and stage shows on most of the streets around the country.
 There are also a lot of food stalls, which sell a variety of Myanmar traditional foods and shops, which sell toys, kitchen utensils, and other items on most of the streets.
 Sometime people just walk around in those streets just for sightseeing and have fun.
 Some people like to play with firecrackers and fire balloons.

 During the festival days, Buddhists usually go to pagodas and monasteries to pay homage to Triple Gems, paying respect to the monks and offer foods.
 And some Buddhists usually fast on the full moon day.
 Young people usually pay respect (gadaw) to their parents, teachers, and elderly relative and offer them some fruits and other gifts.
-Also while paying homage the younger people usually ask for forgiveness from the wrong-doings they have caused upon their parents or the other elderly relatives throughout the year.
+Also, while paying homage, the younger people usually ask for forgiveness from the wrong-doings they have caused upon their parents or the other elderly relatives throughout the year.
 Traditionally the elders tell their youngsters that they forgive any of their wrongdoings and continue to bless them with good luck and gift pocket money.
 It is also usual for younger siblings to pay homage to their older siblings.
 In return, the elder ones wish good luck for them and give them some pocket money.